Life Sew Beautiful

 Anyway, I’m really happy with this dress, and my daughter is too.
 Every year I tell myself that I am NOT sewing costumes this year–that we have plenty of dress-up clothes in the dress up bins already.
 But every year I find such satisfaction in working with my children’s ideas and seeing their excitement over something I lovingly made for them.
 It might just be a tradition that I wouldn’t dare stop.

-American-Indian Costume for Boys October 12, 2012
+Native American Costume for Boys October 12, 2012

 Filed under: costumes — faithandfamily @ 2:34 pm

-You may remember the American-Indian costumes I’ve made for girls here and here.
+You may remember the Native-American costumes I’ve made for girls here and here.
 I made the second one for one of my nieces for her birthday last year.
-Well, about a week ago, her almost-8-year-old brother was at my house, with his birthday about 10 days away, and he said, “Aunt Addy, I’d like an Indian costume for my birthday.”
+Well, about a week ago, her almost-8-year-old brother was at my house, with his birthday about 10 days away, and he said, “Aunt Addy, I’d like an ‘Indian’ costume for my birthday.”
 So I got busy right away, looking for ideas online and planning the costume.
 I am so happy with how it turned out.
 In fact, my son, who is the same age as my nephew, was so impressed that he asked me to make him one for Halloween.
 So, I’ve already got another one in the works.
 Here are some pictures, and then I’ll give some details about how I made it:

 For the tunic, I traced the basic shape of an oxford shirt that fits my son well.
 I wanted the tunic to be blousy and wide, so that it would fit over his head and fit loosely, so I figured that an oxford, dress-type shirt had the kind of fit I was looking for.
 I drew the neck shape myself, trying to make it wide enough to fit over his head easily.
 I had to fit it over my son’s head a few times and cut a bit more until I got it just right.
 I also made a facing for the inside to finish off the neck edge.
 I used fringe and ribbon to dress up the tunic front, and I used fringe around the sleeves.